-The absolute closest watering hole to AT&T Park—in fact, it's actually connected to the stadium—is Public House.
-A high-end sports bar option from chef Traci Des Jardins, Public House has 26 TVs and 21 beers on tap, most of which are local brews like Bear Republic Racer 5 IPA, Almanac Blueberry Jack, and Faction Alternative Facts Session IPA.
-The food is upscale pub grub: think their signature Public House wings, spicy pulled pork sliders with cabbage onion slaw, and potato chips with crusted fried pickles.
+The closest watering hole to Oracle Park (it's actually connected to the stadium) is Public House.
+A high-end sports bar from chef Traci Des Jardins, Public House has 26 TVs and 21 beers on tap, most of which are local brews like Bear Republic Racer 5 IPA, Almanac Blueberry Jack, and Faction Alternative Facts Session IPA.
+The food is upscale pub grub including the signature Public House wings, spicy pulled pork sliders with cabbage onion slaw, and potato chips with crusted fried pickles.
 If you've got tickets to a game, grab a plastic cup of your favorite draft beer before using Public House’s secret entrance to get into the stadium.

-Out in the Inner Sunset, Yancy’s Saloon is that large-and-in-charge, far-from-fancy sports bar decorated with hanging plants.
+Located in the Inner Sunset, Yancy’s Saloon is that large-and-in-charge, far-from-fancy sports bar decorated with hanging plants.
 It’s the kind of place that doesn’t have a website or craft cocktails, but everyone knows it and everyone goes there.
 The drinks are strong and cheap, the bartenders fast and friendly and the crowd young and ready to have a good time.
-Not only does Yancy’s show sporting events, but you can also play plenty of games there—darts anyone?
+Not only does Yancy’s show sporting events, but you can also play plenty of games there (Darts, anyone?).
 There's no kitchen, but bar-goers are invited to bring in food from nearby establishments and eat while sipping one of Yancy’s beers or beverages.
-Score.

 Though it might have some of the worst restrooms in all of the city (especially for ladies), we’ve spent many a happy evening watching the Giants at Bus Stop.
-The bar, which has been around since 1901, sits on the corner of Union and Laguna—just behind the bus stop.
+The bar, which has been around since 1901 is located just behind the bus stop.
 It’s a no-frills sort of place that has buckets of beers, shot specials, pool in back and plenty of televisions.
 Frequent customers are warmly welcomed by friendly bartenders, and the atmosphere is one of camaraderie.
 Come here often enough and Bus Stop will begin to feel like Cheers.
 Seriously.